adammacleod/dot-for-dbt/README.md

 - Reproducibility (build exactly what existed at that commit)
 - Confidence to roll forward/back by inspecting isolated artifacts

-Future features are planned to make more extensive use of isolated builds
+Future features are planned to make more extensive use of isolated builds.

 ### Quick Start

-To build using the default context specified in `vars.yml` at a particular historical git reference, simply omit the context and use `@<ref>`:
+To build using the default environment specified in `vars.yml` at a particular historical git reference, simply omit the environment and use `@<ref>`:

 ```sh
 dot build @abc1234
 ```

-Build an explicit context against a ref:
+Build an explicit environment against a ref:
 ```sh
 dot run dev@feature/my-branch
 dot test prod@v1.2.0